Skip to content

 OpenID Federation policy guide

 How to design metadata policies for protocol and API interoperability between federated entities, such as applications, services or devices?
 How to enforce a common security profile in a federation?
-This guide for federation operators explains the principles and operation of the OpenID Federation 1.0 metadata policy language and how to apply it effectively.
+This guide for federation architects explains the principles and operation of the OpenID Federation 1.0 metadata policy language and how to apply it.

-When a federation is formed it is to a create a network of trust for its participants.
-The participants can then safely do business with one another, using one or more agreed-upon protocols.
-In a federation set up to authenticate users the protocol can be OpenID Connect.
+When a federation is formed it is to establish a trust framework for its participants.
+The participants can then safely transact with one another, using one or more agreed-upon protocols.
+In a federation for user authentication and single sign-on (SSO) the protocol can be OpenID Connect.
 In a federation of verifiable credential (VC) issuers, wallets and verifiers the protocols can be based on the OIDC4VC/VP specs.

-A protocol may require certain data about the other entity to be known prior to the transaction.
+Protocols often require certain knowledge about the other entity prior to the transaction.
 For example, in OpenID Connect the identity provider needs to know at a minimum the redirection URI of the relying party in order to handle a login request from it.

 Example metadata for an OpenID relying party: